Collective Security Treaty Organization: Foundation

+2003 to 2012

+In 2004 the CSTO was granted Observer status in the UN General Assembly.

 During 2005, the CSTO partners conducted some common military exercises.

-Uzbekistan later withdrew from GUAM in 2005 and joined the CSTO in 2006 as a full member and its membership was later ratified by the Uzbek parliament on 28 March 2008.
+Uzbekistan withdrew from GUAM in 2005 and joined the CSTO in 2006 as a full member and its membership was later ratified by the Uzbek parliament on 28 March 2008.

-In June 2007, Kyrgyzstan assumed the rotating CSTO presidency.

 In October 2007, the CSTO signed an agreement with the Shanghai Cooperation Organisation (SCO), in the Tajik capital of Dushanbe, to broaden cooperation on issues such as security, crime, and drug trafficking.

 On 6 October 2007, CSTO members agreed to a major expansion of the organization that would create a CSTO peacekeeping force that could deploy under a U.N. mandate or without one in its member states.
 The expansion would also allow all members to purchase Russian weapons at the same price as Russia.

 On 29 August 2008, Russia announced it would seek CSTO recognition of the independence of Abkhazia and South Ossetia.
 Three days earlier, on 26 August, Russia recognized the independence of Georgia's breakaway regions of Abkhazia and South Ossetia.

-On 5 September 2008, Armenia assumed the rotating CSTO presidency during a CSTO meeting in Moscow, Russia.

 In 2009, Belarus boycotted the CSTO summit due to their Milk War with Russia.
 After refusing to attend a CSTO summit in 2009, Lukashenko said: "Why should my men fight in Kazakhstan?
 Mothers would ask me why I sent their sons to fight so far from Belarus.
 For what?
 For a unified energy market?
 That is not what lives depend on.
 No!"

 After Kurmanbek Bakiyev was ousted from office as President of Kyrgyzstan as a result of riots in Kyrgyzstan in April 2010, he was granted asylum in Belarus.
 Belarusian President Alexander Lukashenko expressed doubt about the future of the CSTO for failing to prevent Bakiyev's overthrow, stating: "What sort of organization is this one, if there is bloodshed in one of our member states and an anticonstitutional coup d'état takes place, and this body keeps silent?"

 Lukashenko had previously accused Russia of punishing Belarus with economic sanctions after Lukashenko's refusal to recognize the independence of Abkhazia and South Ossetia, stating: "The economy serves as the basis for our common security.
 But if Belarus's closest CSTO ally is trying ... to destroy this basis and de facto put the Belarusians on their knees, how can one talk about consolidating collective security in the CSTO space?"